tamersp25/docs/docs/README.md

 ### A Suite of Proprietary Applications

-Veritone&rsquo;s suite of native applications to enable users to ingest, process, index, manage, search, and share their cognitively-enriched content.
+Veritones suite of native applications to enable users to ingest, process, index, manage, search, and share their cognitively-enriched content.

 ### Philosophy of Open Data